13 April 2012

 Contractions have become functions internally, with statements use temporary variables, complex unpacking statement were reduced to more simple ones, etc.

-Also there are the usual few small bug fixes, and a bunch of organisational improvements, that make the release complete.
+Also there are the usual few small bug fixes, and a bunch of organizational improvements, that make the release complete.

 Bug Fixes